Can you remember a time in your life when you were working on something that completely captivated you – and how delicious that felt?

 Commit to what you’re doing

 Evaluate yourself as you work.
 Are you still on track?
 If something goes off-course, think about what’s happening and what you need to do to get back on track.
-If you get side-traced one day, start fresh the next day.
+If you get side-tracked one day, start fresh the next day.
 Keep your commitment to completing this work.
 You never know where new ideas will take you.
 Welcome the surprises and move on!

 Know your skills